Overview

 Request Cost

 When the change order is ready, a blue ‘Send’ dropdown button will be available.
 By clicking the blue dropdown button, you'll see two options, "Request cost" and "Submit for approval".
 This workflow will be going over the 'Request cost' option.
-After selecting ‘Request cost’, enter the “Assignee”, add “Watchers” and the “Due date”, and an optional “Email Message”.
+After selecting ‘Request cost’, choose between assigning the Change Order to a "Project user" or an "Email address", enter the “Assignee”, add "Watchers" (optional), and the “Due date” as well as an optional “Message”.
 Once this information is filled out, click the blue "Request" button.

-This will move the change order into the 'Requested' status, and an email notification will be sent to the new Assignee directing them to add their costs and submit the change order in Fieldwire.
+If you chose to assign the Change Order to a 'Project user', this will move the change order into the 'Requested' status, and an email notification will be sent to the new Assignee directing them to add their costs and submit the change order in Fieldwire.

 Submit for Approval